rails/rails/guides/source/active_support_core_extensions.md

 ### `truncate_words`

-The method `truncate_words` returns a copy of its receiver truncated after a given number of `words`:
+The method `truncate_words` returns a copy of its receiver truncated after a given number of words:

 ```ruby
 "Oh dear!
 Oh dear!
 I shall be late!".truncate_words(4)
 # => "Oh dear!
 Oh dear!..."
 ```

 Ellipsis can be customized with the `:omission` option:

 ```ruby